An experienced pair of hands for agency leaders

 Allow me to introduce myself

-I’ve spent more than twenty years working inside agencies.
+I’ve spent more than twenty years inside agencies.

 A few examples from my agency leadership experience: